root-project/root/tree/ntuple/v7/doc/specifications.md

 | 0x04     | Has ROOT type checksum as reported by TClass                               |

 If `flag==0x01` (_repetitive field_) is set, the field represents a fixed-size array.
-Another (sub) field with `Parent Field ID` equal to the ID of this field is expected to be found, representing the array content (see Section "Mapping of C++ Types to Fields and Columns").
+Usually, another (sub) field with `Parent Field ID` equal to the ID of this field is expected to be found, representing the array content (see Section "Mapping of C++ Types to Fields and Columns").